Skip to main content

 Persistent Settings: It ensures that certain settings and environment variables persist across all shell sessions without the need for manual reconfiguration.

-How It Differs from Regular Scripts
+How It Differs from Regular Scripts?

 Automatic Execution: Unlike regular scripts, which must be explicitly executed, the .bashrc file is automatically sourced when a new interactive shell session begins.